Sabeehq11/Fighter-Fantasy/docs/SEASON_STABLE_IDEA.md

 - Should Captains be allowed in this mode (default: no)?

 ## Status
 Deferred.
-Do not implement until core MVP (weekly salary-cap, PPV multiplier, Captain, One-and-Done) is complete and stable.
+Do not implement until the Main-Card Prediction Mode MVP is complete and stable.